SaaS Business Plan Template

 Cash Flow Statement

-saas startup business costs Your cash flow statement will help determine how much money you need to start or grow your business, and make sure you never run out of money.
+Your cash flow statement will help determine how much money you need to start or grow your business, and make sure you never run out of money.
 What most entrepreneurs and business owners don’t realize is that you can turn a profit but run out of money and go bankrupt.
-For example, let’s say a company approached you with a $100,000 customization contract, that would cost you $75,000 to fulfill.
+For example, let’s say a company approached you with a $100,000 customization contract that would cost you $75,000 to fulfill.
 Well, in most cases, you would have to pay that $75,000 now for employee salaries, hosting, utilities, etc. But let’s say the company didn’t pay you for 180 days.
 During that 180 day period, you could run out of money.

 In developing your Income Statement and Balance Sheets be sure to include several of the key costs needed in starting or growing an SaaS business: